Energy Renewal Plan

 The UW is working to fully decarbonize the energy system of the Seattle campus.
 This monumental undertaking will modernize the UW's energy infrastructure and better align the University's sustainability values with daily campus operations.

-The main driver of this project is the UW Power Plant.
+The main driver of this effort is the UW Power Plant.
 The plant, across Montlake Boulevard from the IMA, provides most of the heating and cooling for buildings on the Seattle campus.
 Heating largely comes from steam, created by burning natural gas to heat water, which is then sent through miles of utility tunnels below campus to individual buildings.
 The plant also uses electrical chillers to cool water, which is pumped to buildings to provide cooling.

 Why do we need to act?